arikan/valtz/README.md

 ![Valtz Smart Contract Overview Image](notes/valtz-smart-contract-diagram.png)

+The Valtz protocol operates as a smart contract, streamlining how chains and validators commit to long-term validation.
+Here’s how it works:

+1. A chain team creates a pool (or vault) by depositing some their staking tokens as rewards.
+They also define terms such as the required duration for validation, start and end times, and the reward rates for validators’ commitments.

+2. Users who hold the chain’s native tokens—whether from an airdrop or the market—can deposit these tokens into the pool.
+In return, they mint a futures token for that chain.

+3. Users can trade these futures tokens on the open market, which enables price discovery and hedging risks.

+4. Those who validate the chain and hold their futures tokens can redeem their rewards.

+5. Validators submit their proof of validation and burn their futures token, which unlocks both the original deposit and the earned rewards.

 ## 🔨 Codebase Overview

 The Valtz protocol consists of two main contracts, as well as an offchain component: